tonywong94/edge_pydb/README.md

 If you use this package in a publication please also cite:

-- Wong et al. (2024), "The EDGE-CALIFA Survey: An Extragalactic Database for Galaxy Evolution Studies," submitted to ApJS.
+- [Wong et al. (2024)](http://adsabs.harvard.edu/abs/2017ApJ...846..159B), "The EDGE-CALIFA Survey: An Extragalactic Database for Galaxy Evolution Studies."